Field to Fork

 The sweet potato is a delicious root vegetable native to Central and South America.
 In recent years, there has been an increased interest in growing this crop in Canada, largely because of its nutritional value.

-ACC instructor Sajjad Rao has embarked on a multi-year research project that will examine the best varieties of sweet potatoes to grow in Manitoba’s dynamic climate.
+Assiniboine instructor Sajjad Rao has embarked on a multi-year research project that will examine the best varieties of sweet potatoes to grow in Manitoba’s dynamic climate.
 He plans to develop guidelines to help vegetable growers and gardeners produce this crop under the right conditions and to identify efficient, affordable ways to produce them commercially.

 Sajjad’s field to fork research will also provide enhanced education for students in the college’s Horticultural Production, Sustainable Food Systems and Agribusiness programs.
 Horticultural students work alongside him on the research project, involving vegetable producers and local companies.